Ssobol7/K8s-First-Steps-Junior/README.md

     - [What is Kubernetes and Why is it Needed?](#what-is-kubernetes-and-why-is-it-needed)
   - [Key Concepts and Kubernetes Architecture](#key-concepts-and-kubernetes-architecture)
     - [Schematic Diagram of Kubernetes Architecture](#schematic-diagram-of-kubernetes-architecture)
-You can add more sections and sub-sections to the table of contents as needed.
-Each section title should be followed by a link formatted in the same way as shown above.